dotnet/project-system/docs/repo/property-pages/visibility-conditions.md

 These functions are defined in class `VisibilityConditionEvaluator`.

 Note that there is no `evaluated` function.
-A propery may have multiple evaluated values, and as such it's not possible to reliably return a single value.
+A property may have multiple evaluated values, and as such it's not possible to reliably return a single value.
 Use `has-evaluated-value` instead.

 ## Adding Functions